mrlacey/Rapid-XAML-Toolkit/docs/custom-analysis.md

 ## Creating your own analyzer

 We've tried to make creating your own analyzer as simple as possible.
-There are just a few simple steps.
+There are only a few simple steps.

 1. Create a new .NET Standard 2.0 library.
 1. Reference the `RapidXamlCustomAnalysis` NuGet pacakge.